Emilie Mayer: Move to Berlin and professional success

+Later years and death

-After Carl Loewe died in 1869, the Loewe society was formed.
+After Carl Loewe died in 1869, the Loewe Society was formed.
 Mayer dedicated two of her cello sonatas to members of the society and their families.
-The Op.
-40 (1873) Cello Sonata is dedicated to the sister of composer Martin Plüddemann from Kolberg, and the Cello Sonata in D major, Op.
-47 (1883) is dedicated to the Baron von Seckendorff from Stargard.
+Her Op.
+40 (1873) Cello Sonata is dedicated to the sister of composer Martin Plüddemann from Kolberg, and her Cello Sonata in D major, Op.
+47 (1883), is dedicated to the Baron von Seckendorff from Stargard.